junqili259/Anime-Alert/README.md

 # Anime-Alert
-Anime alert system that notifies user of new episode in the season
+This app displays all shows of the current season.
+The selected show is added to your watchlist and notifications will be sent whenever a new episode is released.

 ## Run API locally